The World's Top Bike Tour Promoter

-GREEN adventure-sports projects that began with a dream
+GREEN recreational sport projects that began with a dream

 Hello from the top of the world's largest volcano, the Yellowstone Supervolcano.

-BiosAdventures (2015-present) - The mission of BiosAdventures (nature adventures) is to connect cyclists from around the world to bicycle tour operators who provide GREEN eco-friendly tourism.
-Bike tour operators worldwide have designed bike tours through the most scenic landscapes of most countries, which I call BiosCathedrals.
+BiosAdventures (2015-present) - The mission of BiosAdventures (nature adventures) is to connect cyclists from around the world to bicycle tour operators who provide eco-friendly tourism.
+Thirteen different websites have been created to promote cycling vacations worldwide.
+All websites are Interlinked through our INTERNET NETWORKING program.

 Cycling Tour List (2010-present) - The Cycling Tour List is the fastest place on the Internet to find bike tours available at favorite destinations.
 It's user-friendly and is the most comprehensive bike tour directory on the Internet.
 With only 1-2 clicks of the cursor, cyclists can find listings of bike tours provided by tour operators at selected destination.
 See California Bike Tours for example listing page.

-Bike Tour Operators Guide (New) - The Bike Tour Operators Guide will be the most complete and comprehensive listing of bicycle tour operators in the world when completed in 2017..
+Bike Tour Operators Guide (coming soon) - The Bike Tour Operators Guide will be the most complete and comprehensive listing of bicycle tour operators in the world when completed in March 2018.
 Over 550 bicycle tour operators have designed over 14,000 bike tours through the most scenic landscapes of more than 160 countries.
-It's the top bike tour operators directory on the Internet.
+It will be the top bike tour operators directory on the Internet.